 What do writers read/are writers reading?

 Books.
 All kinds of books.
 Books in every genre, especially their genre of choice, books that are good, books that are okay, books that are terrible, booky bookitedy books.
 Also, articles and magazines and comics and Twitter and blogs and cereal boxes and every possible thing in the world.
 That is what writers read.

 Huh.
 Let's ask him.
 Or actually, since he's dead, I'll Google it...
 Apparently the answer is Henry Fielding, Daniel Defoe, and Oliver Goldsmith, whoever they are.

 Moving on.
 Google is a friend to many people in the world.
-Not only is it a fantastic and popular search engine, but it also has a number of other useful things for people, like a translator and a map device and a way to keep up with how much blog traffic you're getting, and YouTube, and also G-Mail.
+Not only is it a fantastic search engine, but it also has a number of other useful things, like a translator and maps and a way to keep up with how much blog traffic you're getting and YouTube and also Gmail.
 I doubt there's a person in the first world who doesn't know Google.

-Google too, knows you, and the stuff that you like to search.
-As such, I am going to use the Google autocomplete, which finishes your search term based off of both your previous searches and popular searches worldwide, to do this post.
+Google knows you, too, and the stuff that you like to search.
+Today I am going to use Google autocomplete, which finishes your search term based off of both your previous searches and popular searches, to create a post.
 I'm sure Google is scared of me, to be honest, if it's been keeping up with my stuff, because writers research the strangest things.
 I wrote a post about that once.
-Anyway, Google is going to ask me questions about writing, based off of things that real people ask, and I am going to try and answer.
-This should be superb.
+Anyway, Google is going to ask me questions about writing, and I am going to try to answer.

 Why I Hate James Pat...